andyfam/javascript/readme.md

 We use array to hold more than a value.

+# Some method used for Array
+## Foreach

+Foreach() method is used for iterate the elements in an array, and apply a function to each element.

+## map

+Map() methond is used for iterate the elements in an array, and apply a function to each element, then return an new array.

+## filter

+Filter() method fiter the elements in an array based on a function.

+## reduce
+reduce() method used to reduce an array to a single value

 # Spread Operator

 Spread operator `...` used to unpacking iterable element like array, string.